ryanbakker/ryanbakker/README.md

 `Working Under the Hood of Websites`<br/>

-<p style="font-weight: 300">Hello there! 👋🏻 I'm a passionate Junior Web Developer embarking on an exciting journey in web development.
+<p style="font-weight: 300">Hello there! 👋🏻 I'm a passionate Web Developer embarking on an exciting journey in web development.
 I specialise in creating SEO-optimised websites using the latest and greatest technologies, with a keen focus on Next.js 14.
 Actively pursuing opportunities to dive into full-stack development, I contribute to open-source projects to continually grow and refine my portfolio.
 Excited to connect and collaborate — let's bring ideas to life! 🚀 </p>

 <i> Check out my website: <a href="https://ryanbakker.vercel.app" target="_blank">`https://ryanbakker.vercel.app`</a> </i>